Journalists in Residence Program

 About the Program

-Launched in March 2017, the Stigler Center Journalists in Residence Program provides a provides a transformative learning experience for up-and-coming journalists from around the world, working in all forms of media.
+Launched in March 2017, the Stigler Center Journalists in Residence Program provides a transformative learning experience for up-and-coming journalists from around the world, working in all forms of media.
 It aims to shape the next generation of leaders in business reporting.

 Who can apply?